rutanio/Rutanio-Electrum/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-CIVX.
+This directory contains the python dependencies used by EXOS-Electrum.

 Mac OS X / macOS
 --------